JarnoDeJonckheere/GameOfLife/README.md

 ### gameoflife_Stride_Asynchronous
 - This implementation uses asynchronous memory copy operations and such.
-- The kernels in this version implement striding, optimizing performance for larger grids and improving memory access patterns.
+- The kernels in this version implement striding, optimizing performance for larger grids.